JasonBoy/wechat-jssdk/README.md

   'nonceStr': 'xxx', //the four properties below should be received like api '/get-signature' above 'signature': 'xxx',
   'timestamp': 'xxx',
-  'url': 'url',
   //below are optional
-  'success': function(){}, //invoked if wechat signature sign succeeds, same as successCallback 'error': function(err){}, //invoked if sign failed, same as errorCallback 'debug': true, //enable debug mode, same as debug, property in `config` object has higher priority 'jsApiList': [] //optional, pass all the jsapi you want, the default will be ['onMenuShareTimeline', 'onMenuShareAppMessage']
+  'success': function(){}, //invoked if wechat signature sign succeeds, same as successCallback 'error': function(err){}, //invoked if sign failed, same as errorCallback 'debug': true, //enable debug mode, same as debug, property in `config` object has higher priority 'jsApiList': [], //optional, pass all the jsapi you want, the default will be ['onMenuShareTimeline', 'onMenuShareAppMessage']
+  'customUrl': '' //set custom weixin js script url
 }
 ```
 after signature signed, you can customize the share information: